Yen dives as BOJ plays down chance of hikes, soothing markets

 The Aussie has struggled in recent days, sinking to eight-month lows on Monday in the wake of the global market meltdown but perked up on the day following BOJ comments.

-(Reporting by Ankur Banerjee and Vidya Ranganathan in Singapore, and Harry Robertson in London; Editing by Shri Navaratnam, Jacqueline Wong, Kim Coghill, Peter Graff)
+(Reporting by Harry Robertson in London and Ankur Banerjee and Vidya Ranganathan in Singapore; Editing by Shri Navaratnam, Jacqueline Wong, Kim Coghill, Peter Graff)